Tag Archives: BusinessBackup

 2. Make frequent, comprehensive backups of all important files and isolate them from local and open networks.

-4. Keep offline data backups stored in locations that are air-gapped or inaccessible from any potentially infected computer, such as disconnected external storage drives or the cloud, which prevents the ransomware from accessing them.
+4. Keep offline data backups stored in locations that are air gapped or inaccessible from any potentially infected computer, such as on disconnected external storage drives or in the cloud, which prevents the ransomware from accessing them.

 5. Keep your security up-to-date through trusted vendors of your OS and applications.
 Remember to patch early and patch often to close known vulnerabilities in operating systems, browsers, and web plugins.